-• If you have 10 victory points and have completed a higher level of your wonder than any other player.
+• If he has 10 victory points and has finished a higher level for his wonder than any other player.

 Within the given frame, the terrain hexes and number tokens of the main island can be rearranged and combined freely.
 However, the two terrain hexes adjacent to the deserts shouldn't receive favorable numbers (neither 6 nor 8).